opendocsg/slw-judgments-backfill/2014_SGHC_141/report.md

 58     Further, I agree with the Plaintiffs that, having found that the proceedings had been unnecessary prolonged by the Defendants’ counsel and his manner of cross-examination, the appropriate response would be to award the Defendants only a proportion of their costs.
 I find support for this approach in not only O 59 r 2(2) of the Rules of Court but also various case authorities, including:

- (a) Bank of China v First National Bank of Boston [1992] 1 SLR(R) 72 at [34], where the Court of Appeal allowed only costs for one day attendance even though the hearing took two days because it was, among other things, “unnecessarily prolonged by the lengthy and elaborate submissions”;
+ (a) Bank of China v First National Bank of Boston <span class="citation">[1992] 1 SLR(R) 72</span> at [34], where the Court of Appeal allowed only costs for one day attendance even though the hearing took two days because it was, among other things, “unnecessarily prolonged by the lengthy and elaborate submissions”;

- ( b ) Maratz Ltd v New India Assurance Co Ltd [1998] 2 SLR(R) 134 at [33], where Warren Khoo J allowed only half the costs because the defendants had “unnecessarily prolonged the proceedings”; and
+ ( b ) Maratz Ltd v New India Assurance Co Ltd <span class="citation">[1998] 2 SLR(R) 134</span> at [33], where Warren Khoo J allowed only half the costs because the defendants had “unnecessarily prolonged the proceedings”; and

- ( c ) Anne Joseph Aaron (m w) and others v Cheong Yip Seng and others [1995] SGHC 131, where Lai Siu Chiu J deducted 2 days of attendance in court out of the 5 days of crossexamination because the counsel had unnecessarily prolonged the proceedings by taking the witnesses “through the special report sentence by sentence”.
+ ( c ) Anne Joseph Aaron (m w) and others v Cheong Yip Seng and others <span class="citation">[1995] SGHC 131</span>, where Lai Siu Chiu J deducted 2 days of attendance in court out of the 5 days of crossexamination because the counsel had unnecessarily prolonged the proceedings by taking the witnesses “through the special report sentence by sentence”.

 As such, I award costs on the basis of a 9-day trial and taking into consideration all the facts and circumstances of this case, I allow costs at $126,000.